RektPunk/LlamaPorter/README.md

     To package a different model, simply create a new manifest file:
     - Create a file at `manifest/{your-model-name}`.
-    - List the GGUF download URLs inside (one per line).
+    - List the GGUF download URLs inside (one per line; See `manifest/`).

 2. Pre-set Model:

-    To bypass the selection menu, create a `.model` file containing the specific manifest name as:
+    To bypass the model selection menu, create a `.model` file containing the specific manifest name as:
     ```bash
     echo Phi-3-mini-4k-instruct-q4 >> .model
     ```